rust-lang/rust/docs/user/features.md

 #### Run

-Shows popup suggesting to run a test/benchmark/binary **at the current cursor location**.
+Shows a popup suggesting to run a test/benchmark/binary **at the current cursor location**.
 Super useful for repeatedly running just a single test.
 Do bind this to a shortcut!